Experiential Learning in the Workplace

 AGRC 445 Instructor

-Students who attend all workshops, panels, and complete the corresponding reflection activities within a 24 month period will receive a certificate of completion, CCR credit, and be eligible for a $1,000 recognition award.
+Students who attend all panels, and complete the corresponding reflection activities within a 24-month period will receive a certificate of completion, CCR recognition, and be eligible for a Student Recognition Award.

 Prospective mentees will complete a competitive internal application process and, if selected, a program interview and university reference check.